ericung/TheNiceBible/README.md

 No, it's not your semen.

 **Adam and Eve**\
-Girls like older guys who have their shit together and saved themselves up.
+Girls like older guys who have their shit together and saved themselves up.\
+It's lonely when you're trying to get your shit together.

 **Adam's Rib**\
 Dad's gene, knowledge, and wisdom affects the children.